s-shirayama/http-request-capture/README.md

 ### 2. iptables container

 This will be run with target container's network (`--net container:{{container_name}}`).
-And it sets iptables rules to route all request to specific port (80, 443 and proxy port if it's used) to wiremock's ports.
+And it sets iptables rules to route all request to specific port (80, 443 and proxy port if it's used) to request capture's ports.

-### 3. wiremock-{http,https}
+### 3. http-request-capture container

-It runs [Wiremock](https://github.com/tomakehurst/wiremock) and gets requests from target container.
+#### 3-1. http request capture

-And it passes the requests to envoy container which runs forward proxy. wiremock cannot route to all requests to several external APIs according to host header.
+It gets http API requests and passes them to actual API servers.
+And it records requests/responses.
+If there is mappings (that can be set by admin API) for a specific request, it returns a pre-set response.

-### 4. envoy (forward-proxy)
+#### 3-2. https request capture

-It runs [envoy](https://github.com/envoyproxy/envoy) as forward proxy server.
-It will route the requests to each external API servers according to host header.
+It's almost same as http request capture.
-Since wiremock can route the request to only one destination with one mapping, this forward proxy routes the request to actual external API servers according to host header.
+It provides self-singed certificate.
+So the application needs to ignore certification error.

-### 5. wiremock-proxy
+#### 3-3. proxy request capture

-This is for proxy requests.
-If application is calling API through specific proxy, this container will be used.
+It's almost same as http request capture.
-All requests to specific port will be routed to this container and the requests will be routed to specific external proxy server.
+To capture https requests, it runs MITM (man in the middle) proxy based on [elazarl/goproxy](https://github.com/elazarl/goproxy).

-### 6. httpd (UI)
+#### 3-4. admin (UI and API)

-This provides web UI to manage wiremock requests/mappings.
+This provides web UI to manage requests/mappings.

 It can
 - List mappings (stub settings or routes settings)